-Under the Phoenix FD Extra Attributes of the original object, enable the Override Center of Mass toggle.
+Right mouse button click on the original object and bring up the Phoenix Properties and enable the Override Center of Mass toggle.

 By default, this option is disabled.
 Running the simulation will reset the Center of Mass back to the center of the object.